MicrosoftDocs/msteams-docs/msteams-platform/m365-apps/cards-loop-component.md

 ## Build Adaptive Card-based Loop component

-To build the Adaptive Card-based Loop component, follow these steps:
+To build an Adaptive Card-based Loop component, follow these steps:

 1. [Build a message extension with a search command](../messaging-extensions/what-are-messaging-extensions.md).